Ncastanedo/darkroom/README.md

    - Select "Ethereum" as the network type within your project and copy the Project ID.

 ## Step 3: Modify DAppProvider
+This component handles the connection with the blockchain.
+I am changing it to fit my Infura project.

 **Modify `client/src/index.js`:**
    - Modify the file to include `DAppProvider` from `@usedapp/core` and configure it with the Infura Project ID.
+Please, check the modified archive above.

 ## Step 4: Modify the Header Component
+In this component is allocated the static address.
+I am changing it to handle the wallet address.

 **Modify `client/src/components/Header.js`:**
    - Update the component to handle wallet connection and display the connected address.
+Please, check the modified archive above.

 ## Step 5: Set Up MetaMask or another wallet
 I am creating an new wallet using Metamask to test the updates in my local browser.
 You could use any other wallet provider or even a physical wallet.